Google Rating

 What happens to a body after burial at sea?

-After a burial at sea the ashes will find their place within the great Pacific.
-Some parts will make the service spot home, while others will go with the currents around the world.
-After a full body burial at sea the body will sink to the bottom of the ocean and disintegrate within the special casket.
+After a burial at sea, the ashes will find their place within the Pacific.
+Some parts will remain near the service spot, while others travel with the currents.
+For a full body burial, the body is placed in a special casket, sinks to the ocean floor, and disintegrates safely over time.

 What do you call a burial at sea?

-A burial at sea can refer to an ash scattering or a full body burial at sea.
-Both are services that place the deceased into the pacific as a final resting place.
-At Los Angeles Yacht Charter we provide all both full body and ash scattering services.
+A burial at sea can refer to either an ash scattering or a full body burial at sea.
+Both involve placing the deceased into the Pacific as a final resting place.

 What is a bareboat charter?

-- A bareboat charter is a vessel that is leased by the owner to another person (a “charterer”) for a period of time without a captain or crew;
+A bareboat charter is a vessel leased by the owner to another person (the “charterer”) without a captain or crew.

-- A bareboat charter is a vessel that is considered a recreational vessel and may not be subject to Passenger Vessel inspections by the United States Coast Guard;
+> It is considered a recreational vessel and may not be subject to Passenger Vessel inspections by the U.S. Coast Guard.

-- Once the charterer takes possession of the vessel, the charterer becomes entirely responsible for the safe navigation of the vessel and its passengers;
+> Once the charterer takes possession, they are entirely responsible for the safe navigation of the vessel and its passengers.

-- The owner of the vessel is generally not responsible for any collision, personal injuries, and wages for the crew
+> The owner of the vessel is generally not responsible for collisions, personal injuries, or crew wages.

-- The charterer is responsible for the vessel’s crew, fuel, insurance, any maintenance and repairs, and any liability associated with use and possession of the vessel;
+> The charterer is responsible for the crew, fuel, insurance, maintenance, repairs, and any liability associated with the vessel.

-- The charterer must have the option of selecting and paying crew and may discharge the master or any crew member without referral to the owner;
+> The charterer may select and pay crew and may discharge the master or any crew member without referral to the owner.

-- The owner may require general levels of proficiency for the crew that is retained based on federal statutes; and
+> The owner may require general proficiency standards for the crew based on federal statutes.

-- Charterers and passengers are solely responsible for making sure they understand and agree to the terms of any bareboat charter agreement.
+> Charterers and passengers are solely responsible for understanding and agreeing to the terms of any bareboat charter agreement.